 Traumatic injuries from accidents or sports may require immediate attention to save damaged teeth or repair soft tissue lacerations.
 Quick intervention significantly improves the likelihood of successful treatment outcomes.
 We provide detailed instructions for managing dental trauma until you can reach our office.

-Beyond routine extractions, we diagnose and treat various oral pathological conditions that require surgical intervention.
+Beyond routine extractions, our oral surgeon in Charleston, WV, diagnoses and treats various oral pathological conditions requiring surgical intervention.
 Jaw cysts often develop around impacted teeth or in areas of previous trauma, creating pressure that can damage surrounding bone and teeth.
 These fluid-filled sacs require careful removal and thorough cleaning of the affected bone to prevent recurrence.

 Oral biopsies help identify suspicious tissue changes early, allowing for prompt treatment when necessary.
 We perform these procedures using precise techniques that minimize discomfort while providing adequate tissue samples for accurate diagnosis.
 Early detection of abnormal tissue changes significantly improves treatment outcomes and patient prognosis.